Menh1505/repo-vectorizer/README.md

 # Code Vectorizer

-Code Vectorizer is a tool designed to process source code repositories, extract code blocks, generate embeddings using pre-trained models, and store them in a FAISS index for efficient similarity search.
+Code Vectorizer is a tool designed to process source code repositories, extract code blocks, generate embeddings using pre-trained models, and store them in ChromaDB for efficient similarity search.
 It also provides metadata and detailed information about the processed code blocks.

 ## Features

 - Extracts code blocks from source code repositories.
 - Generates embeddings for code blocks using pre-trained models.
-- Stores embeddings in a FAISS index for similarity search.
+- Stores embeddings and metadata in ChromaDB for efficient similarity search.
-- Outputs metadata and detailed information about the processed code.
+- Outputs detailed information about the processed code blocks.

 ![visualization](https://github.com/user-attachments/assets/0288531d-4e40-42f0-b225-6e418fb4d232)

 ## Project Structure